-10.4.6 Preconditioning Options
+10.4.6.
+Preconditioning Options

 Iterative linear solvers often require the assistance of a preconditioner to efficiently compute a solution of the linear system to the requested accuracy.
-A preconditioner, M , is an approximation to the original matrix A that is inexpensive to solve.
+A preconditioner, $M$ , is an approximation to the original matrix $A$ that is inexpensive to solve.
 Then (10.1) can be rewritten to include this (right) preconditioner as where $x = M^{-1}y$ is the solution to the original linear system.
-If $M = A$, then the solution to the linear system is found in one iteration.
-In practice, M is a good approximation to A , then it will take few iterations to compute the solution of the linear system to the requested accuracy.
-By default, Xyce uses a non-overlapped additive Schwartz preconditioner with an incomplete LU factorization on each subdomain [22].
-The parameters of the incomplete LU factorization are found in Table 10.6.
+If $M = A$ , then the solution to the linear system is found in one iteration.
+In practice, $M$ is a good approximation to $A$ , then it will take few iterations to compute the solution of the linear system to the requested accuracy.
+By default, Xyce uses a non-overlapped additive Schwarz preconditioner with an incomplete LU factorization on each subdomain [41].
+The parameters of the incomplete LU factorization are found in Table 10-6.
 This is a simple preconditioner that always works, but is not always the most effective, so other preconditioning options will be presented in this section.

-$$Ax = b \tag{10.1}$$
+$$Ax = b \quad (10.1)$$

-$$AM^{-1}y = b, \tag{10.2}$$
+$$AM^{-1}y = b, \quad (10.2)$$

-Xyce provides access to preconditioning packages in Trilinos [20], such as Ifpack and ML (optional), through an expanded preconditioning interface.
+Xyce provides access to preconditioning packages in Trilinos [39], such as Ifpack, through an expanded preconditioning interface.
 If modifications to the preconditioner are necessary, the user may specify the preconditioner through the '.OPTIONS LINSOL' control line in the netlist.
-Table 10.6 provides a list of preconditioner parameters and their default values.
+Table 10-6 provides a list of preconditioner parameters and their default values.

-Table 10.6.
+Table 10-6.
 Preconditioner options.